CNBC Awards

 Companies often adopt a mix of these frameworks based on their industry, market expectations, and legal obligations.
 For example, a corporation may use GRI (voluntary) for sustainability reporting, CSRD (regulatory) for compliance in the EU, and CDP (benchmark) for climate impact assessment.

-By leveraging the right ESG framework, companies can enhance sustainability efforts, improve transparency, and build trust with stakeholders, ultimately driving long-term business success.
+By leveraging the proper ESG framework, companies can enhance sustainability efforts, improve transparency, and build trust with stakeholders, ultimately driving long-term business success.

 ESG Framework vs. ESG Reporting